scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/blog/a-market-prediction-affiliate-blocker/index.md

 > you need to be clear and stringent on where the line is drawn...

 Aside from this being virtually impossible to enforce, this clearly spells out the game.
-If you have insider information about world events, you are almost certainly wealthy.
+If you have insider information about world events, you are almost certainly wealthy already.
 Generally speaking, the average person is not high enough in their company's org chart to obtain sufficient information to commit insider trading.
-This leaves two winners and one loser.
+This leaves two winners and one loser in the predictive market game.
-Prediction markets derive revenue from trades whether they win or lose.
+Prediction market companies derive revenue from trades with no risk to themselves.
 The insiders have a significantly higher chance of winning than outsiders.
 This leaves the common person to foot the bill.
 Their money is then funneled to the elite and corporations.
 Game over, sucker.